gordtulloch/obsy/README.md

 5. Photometry data reduction and reporting to AAVSO
 6. Exoplanet observations and automated data reduction

+## Technology Architecture
+OBSY will run on Linux/Unix environments, with all development ocurring on the Stellarmate X OS which is a Debian derived distribution of Linux with bundled astronomy software and a IOS/Android app.
+All code is written in Python3 with web infrastructure provided by Django.
+The two primary components of OBSY are:
+* Python based service named MCP.py (Master Control Program) which controls all integration with INDI,KStars/EKOS, Weather, Rain, Allskycam, and cloud detection.
+Initially this code will be very specific to my personal installation but will be generalized over time.
+Results are stored in a SQL database for use by the OBSY User interface.
+* Obsy web site - using the SQL database populated by MCP operations, the web site provides a user interface where the user can select targets, view collected data, analyze and report on the data, and configure the overall system.
+Schedules are then created to drive MCP operations.

 ## Current Status
 Currently working on sub-projects as follows:
 * [EKOSProcessingScripts](https://github.com/gordtulloch/EKOSProcessingScripts) Scripts to use with EKOS to integrate with OBSY.
 For example a post-processing script that calibrates images, stores the FITS data files in a repository, and